This is the complete guide to voter engagement (how to turn out the vote).

 Field organizers may also mention that “who you vote is secret, but whether or not you voted is public and can be looked up by your family, friends, and neighbors.”

 When speaking to a supportive voter, asking them how and when they plan to vote helps them form an idea of how they will actually vote and follow through.
 Your campaigns can ask basic questions like whether the voter plans to vote early or on election day.
 You can get as detailed as asking how they will be getting to their voting precinct—walking, arriving by car, or taking the bus?
 Walking through voting as relates to someone personally more often than not leads to that person taking action.
 Then, after a voter has made a plan with a volunteer or campaign staffer, let them know that you will follow up after election day to see how the process went.
-All of these tactics are surprisingly effective when it comes to getting a sporadic voter to turnout.
+All of these voter engagement tactics are surprisingly effective when it comes to getting a sporadic voter to turnout.